CarlosLongarela/cl-simplest-smtp/README.txt

 == Frequently Asked Questions ==
 ### This plugin adds any options to my database?
 If you configure the plugin with constants in your `wp-config.php` file (see next FAQ), this plugin does not add any data to your database.
-This is the fastest option because the mail does not need to check data from your database,
+This is the fastest option because the mail does not need to check data from your database.

 If you configure the options from the WordPress admin panel, the plugin will save only one array of options in your database with all the SMTP parameters.
-The options saved in your database (`wp_options` table) is cl_simplest_smtp_options`.
+The options saved in your database (`wp_options` table) is `cl_simplest_smtp_options`.

 ### Configure plugin with constants.
 Configure plugin with constants is the fastest option and also avoids database queries.